hadyandh/GithubUser/README.md

 # GithubUser
 Github's User Searching with Github API and SQLite

--Add favourite user in SQLite
+-Add favourite user in SQLite \n
--Daily Reminder
+-Daily Reminder \n
--Consemer App with new module to show favourite show
+-Consumer App with new module to show favourite show